I7-Examples/Zork/docs/source.txt

   end if;
   if the noun is the barrel, say "The barrel is damp and cannot be burned." instead;
   if the noun is flaming, say "[The noun] is already burning." instead;
-  if the noun is not the candles and the noun is not inflammable, say "I don't think you can burn [a noun]." instead.
+  if the noun is not the candles and the noun is not inflammable, say "I don't think you can burn [a noun]." instead;
+  if the noun is the brick begin;
+  say "Now you've done it.
+It seems that the brick has other properties than weight, namely the ability to blow you to smithereens.";
+  remove the brick from play;
+  end the game in death instead;
+  end if.

 Candle tick is a number that varies.
 Candle tick is usually 40.
 Carry out burning it with: